TinyD\'ej\`aVu: Smaller RAM and Faster Inference with Neural Networks on MCUs for Sensor Data Streams: Experiments and Discussion

 \section{Experiments and Discussion}

-In this section we present results on experiments running \methodName on \ac{MCU}, aiming to validate both the correctness of our optimization strategies and their versatility when applied on diverse model architectures.
+In this section, we present results on experiments running \methodName on the host PC and \ac{MCU}, aiming to validate both the correctness of our optimization strategies and their versatility when applied on diverse model architectures.

 More concretely, we measured peak \ac{RAM} usage and compute latency on sliding window inputs with various overlap rates based on the optimization technique described in \cref{sec:methodolgy} and \cref{sec:implementation}, as reported in the following.
-We conducted our experiments on the STM32F767ZI MCU with 512 kB \ac{RAM}, 2 MB Flash and a ARM Cortex-M7 CPU running on 216 MHz core frequency with instruction and data cache enabled.
+We define peak \ac{RAM} as usual in the literature, i.e., the highest total \ac{RAM} allocated currently, at any single point in time, during the execution of inference.

+\textit{ML Model —} To explore the generality and capability of \methodName, here we choose models among a zoo of diverse hybrid architectures and tasks.
+TC-CNN \cite{huang2024tinychirp}, TEMPONet \cite{zanghieri_robust_2020} and ResTCN \cite{bai_empirical_2018} use convolutions and pooling as feature extractors, followed by dense blocks for classification or generation.
+In contrast, CET-S \cite{rohr_transformer_2023} and TC-TFM \cite{huang2024tinychirp} used Transformer blocks as the final processing stage.
+Input window sizes were kept consistent with those used in the original studies.
+Additionally, we analyze the impact of varying overlap rates on computation latency. \emph{Vanilla} refers to the untransformed models, which were compiled and optimized by microTVM with the best memory schedule.
+All models, unless explicitly marked, were benchmarked under FP32 precision.

+In addition, we examined the WaveNet \cite{oord_wavenet_2016}, a special generation model purely composed with temporal, dilated 1-D convolutions.
+To make it feasible to benchmark on the target \ac{MCU}, we tailored the model to meet the memory constraint, cutting down 75\% of the layers and 90\% of the residual channels, named as \textit{TinyWaveNet} in this paper.

-\textit{Reproducibility —} Though we carried out experiments on a specific \ac{MCU}, \methodName itself generates platform-agnostic C-code, thus can actually run on any CPUs (such as x86 and Cortex-A) or on other MCUs (ESP32, RISC-V and other Cortex-M).
+\textit{Reproducibility —} Though we carried out experiments on a specific \ac{MCU}, \methodName itself generates platform-agnostic C-code, thus can actually run on any CPUs (such as x86 and Cortex-A) or on other \acp{MCU} (ESP32, RISC-V and other Cortex-M).
 To support reproducibility, we have open-sourced the implementation of \methodName along with all the models used in our experiments.
 Random initialization settings are irrelevant, as all experiments are deterministic.

 It is noted that all graph transformations and code generation are performed on the host PC and do not consume any resources on the \ac{MCU}.
 The analysis of each operator and its transformation to \ac{SSM} are with complexity of $\mathcal{O} (1)$.
 Thus, the computational overhead on the host PC is negligible, particularly for models with fewer than 1000 layers, which are suitable for deployment on \ac{MCU}-based devices.